abhinav-nath/reactive-programming-with-spring-webflux/notes/reactive-programming.md

 ## Reactive Programming

+Reactive Programming supports `Back-Pressure` on Data Streams.

+If the data source is producing more data than we expect then there is a way our Application can provide a feedback to the data source stating "you need to slow down until I catch up".

 Data flows as an an Event/Message driven stream.

-There are three 2 flows:
+There are three flows:

 1. Data flow
 2. Error flow